8 Fantastic Benefits of Traveling Alone Plus the Best Tips to Stay Safe

 It’s a ridiculous question not grounded in reality.
 Traveling alone isn’t weird; it’s empowering!

-You get to do whatever you want, even if it means spending 12 hours in a museum sleeping in until noon.
+You get to do whatever you want, even if it means spending 12 hours in a museum or sleeping in until noon.

 “Won’t You Be Lonely?”